swagger-api/swagger-node/README.md

 ```

-Adds an API route to express and provides all the necessary information to swagger.
+Adds an API route to restify and provides all the necessary information to swagger.

 Finally, configure swagger with a `public` URL and version: